neagle/nateeagle.com-v2/src/templates/_posts/2014-05-22-sass-directory-imports-with-gulp.md

 ---
 layout: post
-title: "Update: Sass Directory Imports With Gulp"
+title: 'Update: Sass Directory Imports With Gulp'
 summary: A simple way to get directory @imports in Sass using Gulp.
 ---

 <img src="/images/posts/sass-directory-include.png" class="l-full" style="max-width: 674px;" alt="Screenshot of a directory import">

 I like using [Sass](http://sass-lang.com/) so much for writing CSS that I have really only one complaint about the language: it does not, and will not, support [globbing](http://en.wikipedia.org/wiki/Glob_%28programming%29) for its [@imports](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#import).
 [Nathan Weizenbaum](https://twitter.com/nex3), the primary maintainer of Sass, [explains](https://github.com/hcatlin/libsass/issues/156#issuecomment-34229670):